Arjunprasaath/Auto-RL/docs/AutoRL_PersonA_Build_Guide.md

 Rules:
 - Output valid JSON array matching SpawnPlanEntry schema
 - Use different seeds for same-algo agents
-- Include exactly one GRPO agent with lr=1.0 to test fault tolerance
+- Include exactly one agent with lr=1.0 to test fault tolerance
 - Default to N=4 unless user specifies otherwise

 Output ONLY the JSON array, no other text.